 - Tire noise

 As we’ve already established, (1) is not an issue in electric cars.
-And as our ‘do EVs need special tires?’ article shows, tire manufacturers are aiming to produce as quiet tires as possible (so as to not ruin the quietness overall of driving an electric car) – so (4) is also reduced in an electric car.
+Plus tire manufacturers are now building tires for EVs that aim to be as quiet as possible (so as to not ruin the quietness overall of driving an electric car) – so (4) is also reduced in an electric car.
 I mean, there will be tire noise from an electric car, but it will be less than a conventional, gasoline-fuelled car.

 So that leaves the (2) wind and (3) road surface noise – and whilst electric cars are great, they can’t magically control the road surface!
 But they can control how much noise wind produces when hitting against the vehicle, by designing the electric car to be as aerodynamic as possible, thus reducing the drag coefficient.